apache/calcite/site/_docs/reference.md

 | Operator syntax            | Description
 |:-------------------------- |:-----------
-| string &#124;&#124; string | Concatenates two character strings.
+| string &#124;&#124; string | Concatenates two character strings
 | CHAR_LENGTH(string)        | Returns the number of characters in a character string
 | CHARACTER_LENGTH(string)   | As CHAR_LENGTH(*string*)
 | UPPER(string)              | Returns a character string converted to upper case
 | LOWER(string)              | Returns a character string converted to lower case
 | POSITION(string1 IN string2) | Returns the position of the first occurrence of *string1* in *string2*
+| POSITION(string1 IN string2 FROM integer) | Returns the position of the first occurrence of *string1* in *string2* starting at a given point (not standard SQL)
 | TRIM( { BOTH &#124; LEADING &#124; TRAILING } string1 FROM string2) | Removes the longest string containing only the characters in *string1* from the start/end/both ends of *string1*
 | OVERLAY(string1 PLACING string2 FROM integer [ FOR integer2 ]) | Replaces a substring of *string1* with *string2*
-| SUBSTRING(string FROM integer)  | Returns a substring of a character string starting at a given point.
+| SUBSTRING(string FROM integer)  | Returns a substring of a character string starting at a given point
-| SUBSTRING(string FROM integer FOR integer) | Returns a substring of a character string starting at a given point with a given length.
+| SUBSTRING(string FROM integer FOR integer) | Returns a substring of a character string starting at a given point with a given length
 | INITCAP(string)            | Returns *string* with the first letter of each word converter to upper case and the rest to lower case.
 Words are sequences of alphanumeric characters separated by non-alphanumeric characters.

 Not implemented: